hmchen47/DataScience/ML/ML-Stanford/10-Advice.md

 In order to choose the model of your hypothesis, you can test each degree of polynomial and look at the error result.

 __Without the Validation Set (note: this is a bad method - do not use it)__

-1. Optimize the parameters in \theta using the training set for each polynomial degree.
+1. Optimize the parameters in $\theta$ using the training set for each polynomial degree.
-2. Find the polynomial degree d with the least error using the test set.
+2. Find the polynomial degree $d$ with the least error using the test set.
-3. Estimate the generalization error also using the test set with $J_{test}(\theta^{(d)})$, (d = theta from polynomial with lower error);
+3. Estimate the generalization error also using the test set with $J_{test}(\theta^{(d)})$, ($d$ = theta from polynomial with lower error);

-In this case, we have trained one variable, d, or the degree of the polynomial, using the test set.
+In this case, we have trained one variable, $d$, or the degree of the polynomial, using the test set.
 This will cause our error value to be greater for any other set of data.

 __Use of the cv set__